opendocsg/slw-judgments-backfill/2018_SGHCR_6/report.md

 **Issues**

-9       In a contested application for leave to amend pleadings, the principles to be applied akin to those which apply if the application had been to strike out the amended pleadings ( _Jeyaretnam Joshua Benjamin v Lee Kuan Yew_ [1990] 1 SLR(R) 337 (“ _Jeyaretnam Joshua Benjamin_ ”) at [4]).
+9       In a contested application for leave to amend pleadings, the principles to be applied akin to those which apply if the application had been to strike out the amended pleadings ( _Jeyaretnam Joshua Benjamin v Lee Kuan Yew_ <span class="citation">[1990] 1 SLR(R) 337</span> (“ _Jeyaretnam Joshua Benjamin_ ”) at [4]).
 In

 this regard, counsel for the 2nd Defendant, Mr Koh Junxiang (“Mr Koh”), objected to the Contested Amendment on two grounds: first, that it did not disclose a reasonable cause of action; and second, that it amounted to an abuse of process.
 I address these two issues in the remainder of this Judgment.